Updated:

 Conclusion

 The infamous Japanese American community interment during the Second World War in the West Coast regions of America defiled the totalitarian democratic regime of the US.
-Besides, the process was the state constitution on basic rights of American citizens to free associations, participation in public service, and right of protection by the government against human rights violation.
-However, the Niihau incident and attack on Pearl Harbor provided the then political and military classes the rationale for internment of the Japanese Americans.
+Besides, the process was the state constitution on basic rights of American citizens to free associations, participation in public service, and right of protection by the government against human rights violations.
+However, the Niihau incident and attack on Pearl Harbor provided the then-political and military classes the rationale for internment of the Japanese Americans.
 As a result of internment, the Japanese Americans lost their dignity, private property, and freedom of association.

 Works Cited